HFF-Git/LcsNodes-Book/Book-Text.md

 ## *A Main Controller Board with Raspberry PI Pico*
 <a id="markdown-*a-main-controller-board-with-raspberry-pi-pico*" name="*a-main-controller-board-with-raspberry-pi-pico*"></a>

-The Raspberry PI Pico is a powerful controller with a dual core, generous program and memory sizes, USB also included.
+The Raspberry PI Pico is a powerful controller with a dual core, generous program and memory sizes and USB also included.
 The Pico is a small board that can be soldered to a mother PCB or connected just like a big IC.
 This chapter will present our main controller board which is just the controller along to a CAN bus interface, the non-volatile memory and the level shifters to accommodate our 5V interface level standard.
+Although there will be more different controller boards in the chapters to come, this basic building block is the generic heart and can be used for many other projects in the LCS system.

 ### *Block Diagram*
 <a id="markdown-*block-diagram*" name="*block-diagram*"></a>